Bo Belinsky

-Robert "Bo" Belinsky (December 7, 1936 – November 23, 2001) was an American professional baseball pitcher who played for the Los Angeles Angels, Philadelphia Phillies, Houston Astros, Pittsburgh Pirates, and Cincinnati Reds of Major League Baseball from 1962 to 1970.
+Robert Belinsky (December 7, 1936 – November 23, 2001) was an American professional baseball pitcher who played for the Los Angeles Angels, Philadelphia Phillies, Houston Astros, Pittsburgh Pirates, and Cincinnati Reds of Major League Baseball from 1962 to 1970.

 Belinsky became a local celebrity as a rookie with the Angels when he won his first four starts, including a no-hitter.
 Belinsky is one of only two pitchers in Angels franchise history to start his career with a four-game winning streak or better, the other being Jered Weaver.

 Early life

-Belinsky was born on the Lower East Side in Manhattan in New York City, the son of Anna (Polnoff) and Edward Belinsky.
-His father was a Polish-American Catholic and his mother was Jewish.
-When he was a child his grandmother, who was a Russian Jew, called him "bubelah".
+Belinsky was born on the Lower East Side in Manhattan in New York City.
+His father was a Polish-American Catholic from New Jersey and his mother, Anna (née Polnoff), was the daughter of Jewish immigrants from Ukraine.
+When he was a child, his Yiddish-speaking grandmother called him bubelah.
 He was raised mostly in Trenton, New Jersey, where he became a "street rat" and one-time pool hustler.
 He attended Trenton Central High School.

 Baseball career

-Belinsky was already notorious as a minor leaguer for his night life during several seasons in the Oriole farm system.
-His career and life changed when the Angels picked him in a minor league draft for the 1962 season.
-His pre-season contract holdout and charismatic personality made him a star before he'd thrown a single pitch in major league competition.
+Belinsky was already notorious as a minor leaguer for his night life during several seasons in the Orioles farm system; however, his career and life changed when the Angels picked him in the 1962 minor league draft.
+His pre-season contract holdout and charismatic personality made him a star before he had thrown a single pitch in major league competition.

-Belinsky had a career record of just 28–51, but threw the first no-hitter in the history of the Los Angeles Angels and the first one at Chavez Ravine (Dodger Stadium), beating the Baltimore Orioles 2–0 on May 5, 1962.
+Belinsky had a career record of only 28–51, but threw the first no-hitter in the history of the Los Angeles Angels and the first one at Chavez Ravine (Dodger Stadium), beating the Baltimore Orioles 2–0 on May 5, 1962.

 But the no-hitter—his fourth straight win at the start of his rookie season—would immortalize his name and, perhaps, mark the beginning of his long downfall.
 Belinsky would finish the 1962 season with a 10–11 win–loss record, a 3.56 earned run average, 4th in the league in strikeouts per 9 innings pitched (6.966) and the league lead in walks (122).
-He finished the season second in the American League in home runs per 9 innings pitched (0.577), third in hits per 9 innings pitched (7.158), and sixth in shutouts (3).
+He finished the season second in the American League in home runs allowed per 9 innings pitched (0.577), third in hits per 9 innings pitched (7.158), and sixth in shutouts (3).

 After throwing the no-hitter Belinsky also said, "If music be the food of love, by all means let the band play on."
 The 1962 season was a raucous one for Belinsky in that he became glittering copy for southern California sportswriters with his wit and unapologetic womanizing.
 "Within days of his no-hitter Belinsky would be heralded as sport's most original and engaging playboy-athlete," pitcher-turned-journalist Pat Jordan wrote in a striking 1971 Sports Illustrated profile.
 "His name would become synonymous with a lifestyle that was cool and slick and dazzling ...
 But in time the name Belinsky would become synonymous with something else.
 It would become synonymous with dissipated talent."